 20151009161422

-The course of study at PCC emanates from a commitment to an understanding of early states of mind as revealed through personal analysis, psychoanalytic infant observation, clinical experience, and the study of psychoanalytic theories and practice.
+PCC’s Core Training Program involves a course of study that emanates from a commitment to an understanding of early states of mind as revealed through personal analysis, psychoanalytic infant observation, clinical experience, and the study of psychoanalytic theories and practice.

 • Registered Nurses